MonroeGordon/BlueSkyLib/README.md

 Module containing various neural network architectures that can be created, trained, and deployed.

 Details:
-- Logistic regression model
+- Logistic Regression Model
-- Multilayer perceptron neural network
+- Multilayer Perceptron Neural Network
+- Support Vector Machine

 ### Tools Module
 Module containing various tools to aid in the training, testing, and/or deployment of machine learning and AI algorithms and models.

 Details:
 - Compression
-- Data processing
+- Data Processing
 - Datasets
 - Metrics
-- Data plotting
+- Data Plotting
-- Dimensionality reduction
+- Dimensionality Reduction

 ### Datasets Folder
 Folder containing all available datasets that can be loaded and used by this library,